lightlace/cpp-docs.de-de/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Rückgabewert

-Die Anzahl von Zeichen im aktuellen Zeichenfolgenobjekt.
+Die Anzahl der Zeichen in der aktuellen `String` Objekt.

 ### <a name="remarks"></a>Hinweise